Illumina/strelka/README.md

 ### Run configuration and execution

-Strelka is run in wo steps: (1) configuration (specifying input data and options) and (2) workflow execution (specifying parameters on how strelka is executed).
+Strelka is run in two steps: (1) configuration (specifying input data and options) and (2) workflow execution (specifying parameters on how strelka is executed).
 The second execution step can also be interrupted and restarted without changing the final result of the workflow.

 #### Configuration